projedi/blog.ashabalin.me/drafts/heterogenous-equality.markdown

 title: Heterogenous equality
 ---

-Dependently typed languages have two types of equality: **propositional** and **decidable**.

-* **Decidable equality** is just like equality from all the other programming languages: we have a function that checks its 2 arguments for equality at *run time*.
-* **Propositonal equality** is expressed by having a type that states the equality of its 2 arguments and terms of this type are thus proofs of the fact.
-It allows us to check for equality at *compile time*.

 Let's look at the implementation of propositional equality in Agda and in Idris.

 Equality in Agda